Tinnitus Getting Worse? Avoid 15 Things Causing Tinnitus to Get Louder

 - Aspirin taken in uncommonly high doses (usually 12 or more a day)

 Unmanaged stress, anxiety, fatigue contributes to increasing tinnitus.
 Time management and desirable stress help in the efficient functioning of the system.
 If the stress is left unmanaged then it will adversely affect our auditory system.
 As a result, tinnitus will worsen automatically.
 Thus stress management directly helps in tinnitus management.

 Problems with the temporomandibular joint, the joint on each side of your head in front of your ears, where your lower jawbone meets your skull, can cause tinnitus.
 Your jaw, or temporomandibular joint (TMJ), shares nerves and ligaments with your middle ear.
 Problems here can cause ear pain and noise in your ears.
-Your jaw might pop, and it could hurt to talk or chew.
+While talking and chewing it would hurt, might be your jaw will pop.
 A dentist, oral surgeon, or otolaryngologist (also known as an ear, nose, and throat doctor, or ENT) can diagnose and treat it so the ringing doesn’t get worse.

 Earwax protects your ear canal by trapping dirt and slowing the growth of bacteria.
 It is made up of excretions, fatty acids, sebum, skin particles, and proteins and it acts as a barrier, protecting the inner ear from dust and bacteria.